access-ci-org/Jetstream_Cluster/README.md

 use a basic Cent7 image, followed by some Ansible magic to add software, mounts, users, slurm config files, etc.

+## Potential issues
+* Cloud-init auto-runs yum update on the first boot, which takes approximately forever in computer-time (~10 minutes).
+* Might be best to create compute nodes initially, and then suspend/shelve them once that initialization happens - 'stop' might be the best way.

 ## Necessary Bits

 These bits need to happen on the headnode *before* the computes